wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 arrays.
 While the principles are the same, they differ in production and use (as illustrated in {numref}`microarrays_alt`):

-- __cDNA microarrays__ contain long probes, of several hundreds of nucleotides up to 1000nt.
-They can be produced in the lab by spotting robots, and so easily be adjusted for specific experiments.
+- cDNA microarrays contain rather long probes of several hundreds of nucleotides, up to 1000nt.
+Microarrays can be produced in the lab by spotting robots, so they can easily be adjusted for specific experiments.
 This comes with greater variation between microarrays, making it harder to compare different measurements. cDNA microarrays are therefore mostly used for direct comparisons between two samples, in which both samples (for example,